mohamed23232/Predictive-Maintenance-Depi-Project/README.md

     python app.py
     ```

-3. Access the web interface at `http://localhost:5000`.
+3. Access the web interface at the local link provided to you by the application.

 ## Contributors